AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 <img width="733" alt="Screenshot 2024-08-01 at 8 20 09 AM" src="https://github.com/user-attachments/assets/2f51b232-a5b0-415b-b5d7-5262dcadd147">

 ## Model #1
-Next I wanted to create my first model, a multiple regression model with quantitative and qualitative variables.
+Started with our first model, I used a multiple regression model with quantitative and qualitative variables.
 Specifically I wanted to use price for the response variable and sqft_living, sqft_above, age, bathrooms, and view as the predictor variables for this model.

 > First I created a scatterplot of living area of the house against price of the house then I created a scatterplot of age of the house against price of the house to see if there was any correlations.